ariga/atlas-action/README.md

    For example: `'{"var1": "value1", "var2": "value2"}'`.
 * `working-directory` - The working directory to run from.
 Defaults to project root.
 * `remote` - The remote to fetch from.
 Defaults to `origin`.

-#### Outputs

-* `url` - The URL of the CI report in Atlas Cloud, containing an ERD visualization and analysis of the schema migrations.

 #### Example usage